AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. In Analysis Workspace, open an existing Journey canvas visualization, or [begin building a new one](#begin-building-a-journey-canvas-visualization).

-1. Drag a metric, dimension, or dimension item from the left rail onto the canvas.
-Calculated metrics and any metrics that include segmentation are not supported.
+1. Drag metrics, dimensions, dimension items, filters, or date ranges from the left rail onto the canvas.
+Calculated metrics are not supported.
+Additionally, any metrics or dimensions that are based on a [summary dataset](/help/data-views/summary-data.md) are not supported.

    You can select multiple components by holding Shift, or by holding Command (on Mac) or Ctrl (on Windows).